The unified cross-disciplinary model of the operation of neurons: Forming membrane's potential

-That is, we have an unidirectional electric potential difference and oppositely directed thermal voltages.
+That is, we have an unidirectional electrical potential difference and oppositely directed thermal voltages.
 In the balanced state, the two potentials must be equal.
-When changing say one concentration, it changes the other concentration on the same side, and the surface charge density of the condenser.
-The changed electric voltage re-adjusts the thermodynamic voltage, and as a consequence, the concentrations, in the other segment.
+When changing, say, one concentration, the other concentration on the same side, and the surface charge density of the condenser, changes accordingly.
+The changed electrical voltage re-adjusts the thermodynamic voltage and, consequently, the concentrations in the other segment.
 There is no simple way to express, say, $[Na^+]_i$ in the function of $[K^+]_i$ or vice versa, and similarly for the other ions.
 Everything moves.
-The size matters: the amount of ions in the external segment is many orders of magnitude higher, and the gradients are reciprocally proportional to the amount of ions.
+The size matters: the amount of ions in the external segment is many orders of magnitude higher, and the gradients are inversely proportional to that amount.

-As the figure suggests, an external invasion, typically, an electric voltage on the intracellular side, changes the balanced state and due to the parameters are linked, changes all concentrations.
+As the figure suggests, an external invasion, typically an electrical voltage on the intracellular side, changes the balanced state, and due to the parameters being linked, changes all concentrations.
 When moving the system out of its balanced state, in any way, a driving force appears that moves the system towards finding a new balanced state.
 However, recall that the ions are slow, so \textit{the changes are not instant}.

-Table~\ref{Tab:SummaryTable} shows our results for three different famous published cases.
-It looks like the calibration of the concentration of negative and positive ions needs scaling and the measurement of $Ca^{2+}$ comprises issues.
+Table~\ref{Tab:SummaryTable} shows our results, without fitting parameters, for three different famous published cases against available experimental data (Table 2.1 in~\cite{JohnstonWuNeurophysiology:1995}).
+It looks like the calibration of the concentration of negative and positive ions needs scaling, and the measurement of $Ca^{2+}$ comprises issues (the $Ca^{2+}$ concentration in all cases is inaccurate and had to be corrected).

-When calculating the values in Table~\ref{Tab:SummaryTable}, we used $\Delta z=1.05$ and employed the membrane's thickness data from various publications to demonstrate that our theoretical approach is correct and that using the correct data can provide even the absolute values of the membrane potential.
-The higher-than-expected value of $\Delta z$ may suggest that the ions and membrane's double layers in the electrolyte may also play a role.
+When calculating the values in Table~\ref{Tab:SummaryTable}, we used $\Delta z=1.05$ and employed the membrane thickness data from various publications to demonstrate that our theoretical approach is correct and that using the correct data can yield even the absolute values of the membrane potential.
+The higher-than-expected value of $\Delta z$ may suggest that the ions and the membrane's double layers in the electrolyte may also play a role.
 Dedicated, complete investigations can reveal the details.